 There are a number of hardy acid-type fruits available for homeowner use.
-These plant 0082 s make attractive ornamental specimens and provide delightful fruits.
+These plants make attractive ornamental specimens and provide delightful fruits.
 All are self-fruitful and do not require cross-pollination.
-5FF4

 Kumquats are the most cold hardy of the commonly grown acid citrus fruits, tolerating temperatures as low as 15 to 17 degrees F. They possess a delayed resumation of growth in the spring, which helps avoid late freeze damage.
 The kumquat is one of the most widely used citrus plants around the home and develops into an attractive shrub-like tree that bears small orange-like fruit about one inch in diameter.
 Fruits may be eaten fresh, peel and all, or used in making jellies, marmalade and candies.
 Several varieties are available, but only three are commonly propagated: Nagami, Marumi and Meiwa.
 Nagami fruit are oblong to pear-shaped and have acid pulp; the others are sweeter and rounder.
 Meiwa, which produces nearly-round, sweet fruit, has become one of the most popular for home planting.